 “It’s Alive!”
 (Multithreaded Cyborg Edition)

-I want to take advantage of the collaborative strength of wikis by creating a hybrid RPG campaign that’s evokes classic text-based games like Zork, the old interactive MOOs, and play by post.
+I want to take advantage of the collaborative strength of wikis by creating a hybrid RPG campaign that evokes classic text-based games like Zork, the old interactive MUDs, and play-by-post.
 It’d be something that players could explore — and expand — at their leisure, coming together with other players when necessary for the obligatory adventuring.

-To start, I’d build and populate the world, taking the “public” version of my notes on towns, businesses, people and situations, and post individual entries for each to the wiki.
+To start, I’d build and populate the world.
+As the game master, I’d write-up my notes on towns, businesses, people, etc. Once I had enough of them, I’d post “public” versions of those write-ups as individual entries in the wiki.
 I imagine a cloud of 50-100 entries, with perhaps a dozen fully fleshed out including three or four which would be the home towns of the player characters.
 The rest of the entries would be short, 150-250 word stubs, existing to give players a sense of the setting.
 Some of these entries will be sorted into categories, representing knowledge already known by the players; the rest would be accessible only through exploring the wiki and finding the links.
 I envision augmenting them with a map of the world, detailing the location of the starting towns and well-known geography.

 And then the really fun part begins.

-Meanwhile, another PC plays a barbarian who’s tribe lives in the mountains near the manor.
-As the campaign unfolds, perhaps he sends some of those tribesmen down to trade at the manor … or to summon help to deal with their own challenges lurking beneath the mountains.
+Meanwhile, another PC plays a barbarian whose clan lives in the mountains near the manor.
+As the campaign unfolds, perhaps he sends some of the clan down to trade at the manor … or to summon help to deal with their own challenges lurking beneath the mountains.

-Done right, all of this could avoid the time trap — there’s always something for players to do, either on their own, or with the group.
-Moreoever, the campaign becomes collaborative in a way that few games manage … and that could make for a truly exciting online gaming experience.
+Done right, all of this could avoid the time trap — there’s always something for players to do, either on their own or with the group.
+Moreover, the campaign becomes collaborative in a way that few games manage … and that could make for a truly exciting online gaming experience.